HatchApps/xavier-help/focus.md

 ## Flow Templates

-A selection of Xavier's Checks can be combined together in a logical order into _Flow Templates_, designed for guiding your colleagues through a specific job without needing to build lengthy internal process documents.
+A selection of Precision's Checks can be combined together in a logical order into _Flow Templates_, designed for guiding your colleagues through a specific job without needing to build lengthy internal process documents.
 Flow Templates can be built on-the-fly when creating a Flow, at which point you can decide whether you only need the template once or you'd like to save the template for re-use.
 They can also be created from the Flow Templates view.